 Our team at the Morris Bart law firm may be able to collect your police report and other evidence to pursue compensation for you in your case.
 Our contingency fee firm will review your case for free today.

-Call the Morris Bart law office in Shreveport, LA now at (318) 553-5470 to get started with your consultation.
-You can discuss your car accident with an attorney for free.
+Call the Morris Bart law office in Shreveport, LA now to get started with your consultation.
+You can discuss your car accident with a member of our team for free.